Wyatt Earp vs. Curly Bill Brocius

 Some historians maintain Curly Bill was not even in the area of the springs at the time of the Earp encounter; he was last seen in Shakespeare, New Mexico—90 miles away.
 Yet, after the gunfight took place here, Curly Bill’s young followers, Billy Grounds and Zwing Hunt, attempted to rob the Tombstone Milling and Mining Company’s office in nearby Charleston.
 They were obviously desperate to get out of the area; was it because their leader had just been killed?
 Perhaps.

 For years, folks claimed to see Curly Bill in Texas, Montana, Colorado and Old Mexico.
-Whatever happened to Curly Bill, he is no doubt still laughing at the absurdity of our obsession with him.
+Whatever happened to Curly Bill, he is no doubt still laughing at the absurdity of our obsession with him (see painting at right).

 From Cottonwood Springs, Wyatt Earp and his men made their way to Henry Clay Hooker’s ranch, where they just missed an encounter with Johnny Behan’s posse (which had as many outlaws in it as Earp’s posse).
 From Hooker’s, Wyatt and his men headed to Silver City, New Mexico, where they sold their horses.
 They took the stage to Deming and rode on a train for Albuquerque and, ultimately, Colorado.
 An attempt by Arizona authorities to extradite the fugitives back to the state failed.